jwatson-CO-edu/SPARROW/README.md

         [ ] Compare same algo to Python3.11
     [ ] Readability
         [ ] Is the algo easy or hard to read in SPARROW?
+[ ] E: AST Nodes?
+The parser outputs AST nodes that can have multiple children, not just 2 in the case of conses
+     *  At this point SPARROW moves away from being Scheme and becomes its own language!
+    [ ] T: Repeat efficiency test(s)
+    [ ] E: Was this easier or harder to parse?
+    [ ] E: Did you notice any advantages?
 ```
 ### **FINCH Transition**: What are you even doing?
 `[ ]` Manage the FINCH vision